In the Spotlight

 - Ask for written instructions and/or information if it is available.

-Remember: about five days after your visit, you can logon to My HealtheVet and read your provider's visit notes using VA Blue Button.
+Remember: about five days after your visit, you can logon to My HealtheVet and read your provider's visit notes using your Blue Button report.
 If you have any questions or concerns, you can easily send a Secure Message to your health care team.

 Being actively involved in your health care in all these ways helps you and your health care provider and team act as partners.
 They are all working together to improve your health and keep you healthy.
 Your health may be your most valuable asset, so be sure to protect it.
 You are worth it!